Joint audits

 • the name of the person to be audited.

 Revenue will nominate an Irish Revenue officer to supervise the joint audit.
-This individual will be the point of contact for a taxpayer or agent if any issues arise.
-See Revenue's process for Complaints Review and Appeal procedures and Appeals
+This individual will be the point of contact for a taxpayer or agent if any issues arise during the joint audit.
+See Revenue's process for Complaints Review and Appeal procedures and Appeals.

 Next: Rights of the Irish taxpayer